Harwell says experience sets her apart in governor's race

-Speaker of the Tennessee House of Representatives Beth Harwell spoke with WBIR anchor John Becker about her candidacy for governor.
+KNOXVILLE - Speaker of the Tennessee House of Representatives Beth Harwell, the most recent candidate to join the field seeking to be the state's next governor, spoke with WBIR anchor John Becker about her priorities in the campaign.

+Harwell, 59, has served as a state representative from Nashville since 1988.

+She announced her candidacy for governor on July 15, joining a field that includes former Tennessee Economic and Development Commissioner Randy Boyd, Franklin businessman Bill Lee, state Sen. Mae Beavers, all Republicans, and former Nashville Mayor Karl Dean, a Democrat.

 PREVIOUS: Beth Harwell enters 2018 governor's race touting experience and leadership